 If you’re all having a great time and end up staying longer, that’s OK!
 But, this way, you can leave, and no one’s feelings will be hurt.

 4. Be on the lookout for pressure points, and jump in to help at the first sign.
 If Grandpa (even though he’s not your grandpa) looks sleepy, tell him it’s OK to rest and alert the hostess.
 If the kids start to get rowdy, and they’re not yours, go over and play with them.
 If the hostess is going crazy in the kitchen, offer specific help: “Rebecca, I see you’re peeling potatoes.
 Did you know that I’m a Grand Champion potato peeler?
 Can I show you my skills?”

 Anytime you can inject a little humor into the situation, you earn another jewel in your Heavenly crown!
-If you overhear Larry and Ty getting heated talking about religion, politics, or anything else, go over and even though you’re a new guest and don’t really know them, start a conversation, “Gentlemen, I am without anyone to talk to at the moment.
+If you overhear Larry and Ty getting heated talking about religion, politics, or anything else, go over and even though you’re a new guest and don’t really know them, start a conversation, “I’m without anyone to talk to at the moment.
 May I join you?
-I was wondering, what stands out as the favorite toy you received for Christmas when you were young?”
+I was wondering…?”
 That’s worth two jewels in your crown!

 If the party seems to be lagging, it’s a great time to take out your smartphone and start taking photos.
 It gets everyone smiling faster than anything!